+Momentum Group conducted four corporate acquisitions during the 2017/18 financial year.
 In early July 2017, Momentum Group signed an agreement to acquire 70 percent of the shares in TriffiQ Företagsprofilering AB ("TriffiQ").
 For the remaining 30 percent of the shares in TriffiQ, an option arrangement exists which entitles Momentum Group to purchase the remaining shares.
-TriffiQ is a leading reseller of workwear and protective footwear in Stockholm.
-TriffiQ generates annual revenue of approximately MSEK 70 with favourable profitability and has 18 employees.
+TriffiQ is a leading reseller of workwear and protective footwear in Stockholm. $TriffiQ\ generated\ annual\ revenue\ of\ approximately\ MSEK\ 70\ with\ favourable\ profitability\ and$ had 18 employees.
 Closing took place in September 2017.

 Since 2007, TOOLS Sweden has owned 30 percent of the shares in Knut Sehlins Industrivaruhus AB ("Sehlins"), a leading industrial reseller in Örnsköldsvik, Sweden.
 In October 2017, TOOLS acquired the remaining 70 percent of the shares in Sehlins, which thus became a wholly owned subsidiary.
-Sehlins generates annual revenue of approximately MSEK 40 and has 14 employees.
+Sehlins generated annual revenue of approximately MSEK 40 and had 14 employees.
 Sehlins has been part of TOOLS since the chain was formed in 2003.
-Closina took place in October 2017.
+Closing took place in October 2017.